01 of 04

 Assemble the Quilt Blocks

 - Top illustration, left.
 Arrange three small half square triangle units in a vertical column as shown to the left of the larger unit.
-Sew patchwork in vertical row together and press seam allowances towards the darker units.
+Sew patchwork in a vertical row together and press seam allowances towards the darker units.

 - Sew the vertical column to the larger unit.
 Press seam allowance towards the larger unit.